Code-Institute-Submissions/par-excellance-restaurant/README.md

 ### Acknowledgements

 * I would like to thank my mentor [Guido Cecilio](https://github.com/guidocecilio) for all the valuable inputs and advices!
+* Thank you [Simen Daehlin](https://www.github.com/Eventyret) for taking time to review my project and giving me amazing suggestions how to improve it!
-* Thank you [CodeInstitute's](https://codeinstitute.net/) Slack community for being there for annoying little bug questions
+* Last but not least, thank you [CodeInstitute's](https://codeinstitute.net/) Slack community for being there for annoying little bug questions